In this blog post I'm going to go over some Pinterest marketing strategies for bloggers to start getting free organic traffic from Pinterest.

 Pinners who post every day are rewarded over pinners who mass-post infrequently.
 Don't take it from me, it's what Pinterest said.

-This is where Tailwind can really help you maintain a consistent pinning schedule.
+This is where the Tailwind scheduler for Pinterest can really help you maintain a consistent pinning schedule.
 They help you schedule your content at peak times to maximize engagement.

 If you want to appear on the home feed, you need to create quality pins that receive engagement.